 Changing the experience of the Universe is essentially butting up against the limits of what is possible for a human being to experience and open to.
 This is not a mental exercise – in order to understand this, the process had to change my heart, body and fundamental intuitive understanding around who I was, as much as it had to change my mind.

-Through my experience of myself being so radically transformed beyond what another human had experienced before, the experience of the Universe was transformed.
+Through my experience being so radically transformed beyond what another human had experienced before, the experience of the Universe was transformed.

 One of the ways was processing the trauma of the Universe through my body, which took non-duality to a new depth of embodiment.